 The three strands of the curriculum of singing, performing and composing are taught across all key stages and in the foundation stage, and the children are also given opportunities to perform as part of key Collective Worship and special festivals within school time, but also have the chance to perform at other events.

 Key Stage 2 attend the Young Voices Concert at Birmingham’s LG Arena every other year, learning songs and dances which culminate in a performance involving 5,500 pupils at the large stadium.

 The Key Stage 2 choir have also performed as part of the Herefordshire Performing Arts Festival every year, and have also performed within the local community at Birchams Grange Residential Home and Eastnor Castle for their Christmas celebrations.

-The choir have worked alongside local organisations such as ABF Music and are currently preparing to sing as part of a large scale concert at the Hereford Academy with other schools from the Bishop Anthony Education Trust.
+The choir have worked alongside local organisations such as ABF Music and also sang as part of a large scale concert at the Hereford Academy with other schools from the Bishop Anthony Education Trust.

 In addition, we do partake in other music projects with other community organisations.
 Years 5/6 have taken part in a Music and Nature workshop inspired by the composer Schubert at Hellens in Much Marcle, where children were invited to bring their own instruments to contribute to a performance for family members and organisers at the end of the day.
 In this context, they also got to enjoy a professional string quartet playing the music of Schubert too!